marcuslimdw/marcuslimdw.github.io/about.md

 permalink: /about/
 ---

 I'm a law student turned data scientist.
-I write code (mostly Python, with some Scala) for a living, then when I can find the time, I go home and write more code.
+I write code (mostly Python, with some Scala and SQL) for a living, then when I can find the time, I go home and write more code.
 I'm particularly interested in machine learning and deep learning.